OPS-E2E-PPE/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Remote_Variables.md

 Invoke-Command -Session $s -ScriptBlock {Get-WinEvent -LogName $Using:ps}
 ```

-A variable reference such as `$using:var` expands to the value of variable `$var`
+A variable reference such as `$Using:var` expands to the value of variable
-from the caller's context.
-You do not get access to the caller's variable object.
+`$var` from the caller's context.
+You do not get access to the caller's
-The `Using` scope modifier cannot be used to modify a local variable within the
+variable object.
+The `Using:` scope modifier cannot be used to modify a local
-**PSSession**.
-For example, the following code does not work:
+variable within the **PSSession**.
+For example, the following code does not
+work:

 ```powershell
 $s = New-PSSession -ComputerName S1